demandio/ember-prerender/example/README.md

 In your browser, open [http://localhost:3000](http://localhost:3000) to view the static html version of the site.

 The example project includes three routes, an index at /, an AJAX page at /dynamic, and a 404 page at any other url (e.g. /foo).

+## How does it work? ##

+A custom initializer in **_app/initializers/ember-prerender.js_** registers a custom XContentReady event and creates a method on your application object which dispatches the event.

+A mixin in **_app/mixins/ember-prerender.js_** gets added to the routes in **_app/routes/*_** which dispatches the custom event when Ember.js has finished transitioning to the route and any promises have been resolved.
+(Promises can be returned by the optional willComplete method in your controllers if there is something on the page that gets lazily loaded.)

+The rest of the project is your everyday, run-of-the-mill Ember.js code.